-9. Internal Audit
+8. Internal Audit

-- 9.1 The last internal audit of the Council's risk management arrangements was undertaken in 2021/22, with an overall assurance level opinion of substantial.
-The scope of the audit included: - To determine how all aspects of the risk management framework is operating (implementation of the corporate Strategy and Framework at strategic and operational levels, and in other areas of the business including programmes, projects and financial planning etc)
+- 8.1 The latest internal audit of the Council's risk management arrangements was undertaken in 2024/25, with an overall assurance level opinion of substantial.
+The scope of the audit included: - To ensure there is a risk management strategy in place which is up to date and embedded and;